data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **x1**: _&lt;array&gt;_

     -   first input array.
-Must have a numeric data type.
+Should have a numeric data type.

 -   **x2**: _&lt;array&gt;_

     -   second input array.
 Must be compatible with `x1` (see {ref}`broadcasting`).
-Must have a numeric data type.
+Should have a numeric data type.

 -   **axis**: _Optional\[ int ]_